-It’s recommended to have an organizational structure in place to accurately define the activities in a project.
-Projects have many activities, from task allocation to budgeting and everything in-between.
-Therefore, that organizational structure shouldn’t be rigid, but efficient, flexible and possibly innovative.
+If you need to manage multiple projects, it’s recommended to have a matrix organizational structure in place.
+Projects have many activities, from resource planning to task management and everything in-between.
+Therefore, that organizational structure shouldn’t be rigid, but flexible and efficient.

-Every organization is structured in some way, and that structure is determined by the organization’s objectives.
-The way you structure an organization is going to offer a standard for operating procedures and routines.
-It will also determine who participates in what, and what project tools are best for the job at hand.
+Every organization is structured in some way, and that structure is determined by its business goals and project objectives.
+The way you structure the functional areas of an organization is going to offer a standard for operating procedures and routines.
+It will also determine what your team members do, and what project management tools are best for the job at hand.

-Matrix organizational structure is often used in project management because it speaks to both the product of the project and the function of the management producing it.
+Matrix organizational structures are often used in project management because they speak to both the product of the project and the function of the management producing it.
 Let’s take a closer look at this type of organizational structure to determine its pros and cons in project management.

-It will employ the best of both structures and management styles to strengthen strengths, and make up for weaknesses.
+This two-boss matrix will employ the best of both organizational charts and management styles to strengthen strengths and make up for weaknesses.
 This way, if an organization is working on producing two products or services at the same time, they can organize both and use that duality to their advantage through the matrix organizational structure.

 Pros and Cons of a Matrix Organizational Structure